Skip to content

 • Additional included_globs are specified to include shared resources or other relevant files outside the build context.

-• excluded_globs are used to ignore certain file types or directories across all services.
+• The excluded_globs are used to ignore certain file types or directories across all services.

 • The backend service will also build if database migrations are changed.